NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 This decision was harshly rebuked by community and was eventually changed to apply only to games created with Unity Pro and Unity Enterprise.
 Nonetheless, this company has shown themselves capable of trying to pull the rug out from under developers and not hesitating to squeeze them into debt with per/install (released game) royalties and other loathsome shenanigans.
-Problems like this are absent, as a rule, in open-source game engines, some of which we discuss later.
+Problems like this are absent, as a rule, in open source game engines, some of which we discuss later.

 Lastly, Unity might suffer from an identity crisis.
 It is supposed to be a "build anything" engine used by both indie and triple-A studios alike,